JeremyRand/namecoin.org/contribute/index.md

 ## Buy (and wear) merchandise

-Our friends at Cypher Market sell [Namecoin-branded merchandise](https://www.cyphermarket.com/namecoin/) (e.g. T-shirts and stickers).
-Not only is this a great way to spread the word, but Cypher Market also donates a cut of the profits to support Namecoin development.
+You can buy Namecoin-branded merchandise (e.g. T-shirts and stickers) from our friends at [Cypher Market](https://www.cyphermarket.com/namecoin/) and [TeeSpring](https://namecoin.creator-spring.com/).
+Not only is this a great way to spread the word, but a cut of the profits supports Namecoin development.

 ## Run a full node